himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 Fedora laptops and desktop had issues at first.
-I would open up [wally](https://ergodox-ez.com/pages/wally) (ZSA's firmware flashing tool), load the firmware file, and press the tiny 'reset' button on my keyboard with a paperclip... and it would freeze.
-The backlights stopped their magical dancing and key presses rendered no response.
+I would open up [wally](https://ergodox-ez.com/pages/wally) (ZSA's firmware flashing tool), load the firmware file, and press the tiny 'reset' button on my keyboard with a paper-clip... and it would freeze.
+The back lights stopped their colorful dancing and key presses rendered no response.
 The only way to get the board to respond again was to unplug and replug it back in.

-I had heard that ZSA had good support, so I emailed them about my problem.
+I had heard that ZSA had good customer support, so I emailed them about my problem.
 They responded right away and helped to debug what might be happening.
 It appeared to be some sort of permissions issue, although to this day I'm not 100% sure what it actually was.
 Eventually, it started working.
 Since then I